ShahabCypher/Graphql-React-Blog/README.md

 # Graphql React Blog

 A modern blogging platform built with React and GraphQL, featuring a polished Material UI design.
-This project allows users to create, read, and manage blog posts through a clean interface using Hygraph CMS as the backend.
-Users can browse posts, filter by categories, search content, and interact with the blog in a responsive design that works seamlessly across all devices.
+This project allows users to read blog posts and add comment through a clean interface using Hygraph CMS as the backend.
+Users can browse posts, and interact with the blog in a responsive design that works seamlessly across all devices.

 ## Features

-- Create, read, update, and delete blog posts
+- Add comment for posts
 - Fast and responsive user interface with Material UI components
 - Clean and modern design
 - Easy to customize and extend